History of aviation in Canada: Aviation regulation and a new air force

 The Canadian Air Board was founded 1919 and had regulatory control over all civil and military aviation, merging into the Department of National Defence (DND) in 1923.
 The Aeronautics Act of 1919 established federal control over aviation and gave the legislative authority for air regulations.

-With the merging of the Air Board with the DND in 1923, the Canadian Air Force, which had been formed in 1920 as a training establishment, took over from the Air Board and became responsible for all civil and military aviation.
+With the merging of the Air Board with the DND in 1923, the Canadian Air Force, a non-permanent air militia, which had been formed in 1920 for pilot refresher training, took over from the Air Board and became responsible for all civil and military aviation.
 The CAF became "Royal" in 1924 and continued with civil flying operations and control until 1926.
 In that year, the Directorate of Civil Government Air Operations (CGAO) took over responsibility for all non-military aviation regulations.
 In 1936, the Canadian Privy Council decided that aviation was subject to Federal regulation.
 This later allowed the Department of Transport, as CGAO was renamed, to become the civil authority over aviation in 1936, taking over from the Department of National Defence.

 In the late 1930s, the priorities of the Royal Canadian Air Force became focussed on increasing its strength as a military organization.